 Vancouver Island & Coast

 Each year, local governments that host a gaming facility receive a 10% share of the net income those facilities generate.
-Last year, six Host Local Governments in the Vancouver Island and Coast region received $5.29 million to invest in community projects, like the Nanaimo District Museum, policing in Courtenay, community grants in Campbell River, and library services in View Royal.
-To find out how Host Local Governments on the Vancouver Island and Coast play it forward with their share of provincial gaming revenue, see below.
+Last year, six Host Local Governments in the Vancouver Island and Coast region received $9.9 million to invest in community projects, including the Nanaimo District Museum, policing in Courtenay, community grants in Campbell River and library services in View Royal.

-Completed in 2011, the Campbell River Minor Lacrosse Association undertook the project of building a fully equipped lacrosse box at Robron Park, furnished with an automated scoreboard and web-enabled camera.
-The City of Campbell River invested $92,873 of its share of provincial gaming revenue, generated at Chances Campbell River, into the construction, which helped get it up and running for the talented resident players.
+The Campbell River Minor Lacrosse Association undertook the project of building a fully equipped lacrosse box at Robron Park, furnished with an automated scoreboard and web-enabled camera.
+The City of Campbell River invested more than $92,000 of its share of provincial gaming revenue, generated at Chances Campbell River, into the construction, which helped get it up and running for talented players to use beginning in 2011.

 The Cridge Centre for the Family

 The Cridge Centre for the Family assists residents from all walks of life throughout the Greater Victoria area.
-With facilities that deliver a wide range of services, such as general child care, a residence for survivors of brain injuries, assisted living for seniors, and even respite care for children with disabilities, the Cridge organization is an important and valued resource for the community.
-The funding the group receives through Community Gaming Grants means it is able to continue its essential work in Victoria and offer local residents necessary support and guidance.
+With facilities that deliver a wide range of services – such as general child care, a residence for survivors of brain injuries, assisted living for seniors, and even respite care for children with disabilities – the Cridge organization is an important and valued resource for the community.
+The funding the group receives through the Province of B.C.’s Community Gaming Grants program means it is able to continue its essential work in Victoria and offer local residents necessary support and guidance

 Nanaimo District Museum